 By Orissa Arend

-Orissa Arend is a member of Trinity Episcopal Church, TURN, and the Diocesan Committee for Racial Reconciliation and author of “Showdown in Desire: The Black Panthers Take a Stand in New Orleans.”
+Orissa Arend is a mediator and psychotherapist in New Orleans.
+She is author of “Showdown in Desire: The Black Panthers Take a Stand in New Orleans.”
 You can reach her at email@example.com.